Weberb6834/FinalLab/README.md

 <img src='images/bot.png' width=100% />

+>Note the removing of the previously configured VPN

 - You can get your bot_url by going into your terminal and entering the command:

           ngrok http 5001